voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

     method.

     If your data is stored in the
-    :ref:`canoncial format <supported-import-formats>` of the type you're importing, then you can load it by providing the `dataset_dir` and `dataset_type` parameters:
+    :ref:`canonical format <supported-import-formats>` of the type you're importing, then you can load it by providing the `dataset_dir` and `dataset_type` parameters: